staccelerator/sta-blog/_posts/2018-08-20-sto-weekly-review-by-evercity-1319.08.2018.md

 💰One of the world’s biggest crypto exchanges Huobi invested a «significant sum» into the platform for securities issuance and trading [OpenFinance](https://www.openfinance.io/).

-🇨🇳Chinese private equity company GSR signed a letter about its intentions to invest $270 million into security tokens trading platform [tZero](https://www.tzero.com/), a subsidiary of an online retailer giant Overstock.
+🇨🇳 Chinese private equity company GSR signed a letter about its intentions to invest $270 million into security tokens trading platform [tZero](https://www.tzero.com/), a subsidiary of an online retailer giant Overstock.

-Follow us in Telegram for daily updates and analysis: [https://t.me/evercity](https://t.me/evercity)
+Follow us in Telegram for daily updates and analysis: <https://t.me/evercity>